src-d/okrs/README.md

 - [ ] Improve Logs, CLI, and other guides.
 - [ ] Make it easy to update and maintain PGA.

-## Bring 'Assisted Code Review' to developers in the open-source community
+## Bring 'Assisted
+' to developers in the open-source community

 ### Launch source{d} lookout alpha at GopherCon